CompressYourVideo - Free online video compressor

 How Long Does It Take?

-Compression time depends on the video length and your internet speed:
+Compression time depends on the video length and your iPhone's hardware:

 Does It Work on Older iPhones?